With People vs Empty

 Blurring People’s Faces

 Our general rule is that faces look best, unblurred.
 Therefore, employees that approve having their face unblurred and smile at the camera will be unblurred and everyone else who has not given us approval is blurred.
-We do what we can, but Google sometimes overrides with a frustrating lack of consistency.
-Google often changes the rules here with no warning.
-During some seasons, they leave blurring up to our choice and during others, they want everyone blurred.
+Please understand that Google can change the rules here.

 Empty Google Virtual Tour